-Refund requests are decided based on the specific type of postage or mailing:
+[6-1-09] Refund requests are decided based on the specific type of postage or mailing:

 - a.
 Refunds under 9.2.
 The local postmaster grants or denies refunds under 9.2.
-The customer may appeal an adverse ruling through the postmaster to the Pricing and Classification Service Center (PCSC) manager who issues the final agency decision. - b.
+The customer may appeal an adverse ruling through the postmaster to the Pricing and Classification Service Center (PCSC [see 608.8.4]) manager who issues the final agency decision. - b.
 Dated metered postage, except for PC Postage systems, under 9.3.
-The postmaster at the licensing post office grants or denies requests for refunds for dated metered postage under 9.3.
-The licensee may appeal an adverse ruling within 30 days through the manager, Postage Technology Management, USPS Headquarters (see 608.8.0 for address), who issues the final agency decision.
+The postmaster at the local Post Office grants or denies requests for refunds for dated metered postage under 9.3.
+The authorized user may appeal an adverse ruling within 30 days through the postmaster to the Pricing and Classification Service Center manager who issues the final agency decision.
 The original meter indicia must be submitted with the appeal. - c.
 Undated metered postage under 9.3.
-The manager, business mail entry at the district post office overseeing the mailer's licensing post office, or designee authorized in writing, grants or denies requests for refunds for undated metered postage under 9.3.
-The customer may appeal a decision on undated metered postage within 30 days through the manager, business mail entry, or designee, to the PCSC manager who issues the final agency decision.
+The manager, business mail entry at the district Post Office overseeing the mailer's local Post Office, or designee authorized in writing, grants or denies requests for refunds for undated metered postage under 9.3.
+The authorized user may appeal an adverse ruling within 30 days through the manager, business mail entry, or designee, to the Pricing and Classification Service Center (PCSC) manager who issues the final agency decision.
 The original meter indicia must be submitted with the appeal. - d.
 PC Postage systems under 9.3.
-The system provider grants or denies a request for a refund for dated indicia printed by PC Postage systems under 9.3 using established USPS criteria.
-For dated PC Postage indicia only, the licensee may appeal an adverse ruling within 30 days through the manager, Postage Technology Management, USPS Headquarters, who issues the final agency decision.
-The original indicia must be submitted with the appeal. - e.
+The system provider grants or denies a request for a refund for indicia printed by PC Postage systems under 9.3 using established USPS criteria.
+The authorized user may appeal an adverse ruling within 30 days through the manager, Postage Technology Management, USPS Headquarters, who issues the final agency decision.
+The original indicia must be submitted with the appeal.

+e.
 Optional procedure (OP) mailings.
 Mailer's request for a refund must be submitted to the manager, Business Mailer Support, USPS Headquarters (see 608.8.0 for address).